"I am my father's son" posted the following ominous message on 2007-FEB-20:

 from that essay.
 She notes that there are over 700,000 web sites for

 Wiccans on the Internet.

 If the latter growth rate is accurate and if it continues, then Wicca

-would be the third largest religious group in the U.S. by about 2012,
+would have grown to become the third largest religious group in the U.S. by about 2012,

 U.S. Census Data:

-A widespread rumor has circulated that the Census will be collecting data
+A widespread rumor has circulated that the Census was going to collect data

 about religious affiliation in the year 2000.
 This is the first Neopagan Urban